IRTF-HRPC/drafts/draft-terminology.md

 --- abstract

-This document argues for moving away from specific language conventions used by RFC authors and RFC Editors in order to encourage inclusive terminology in the ongoing RFC series.
+This document argues for moving away from specific language conventions used by RFC authors and the RFC Editor in order to encourage inclusive terminology in the various RFC series.
 The document also provides examples of inclusive terminology as precise alternatives for these conventions.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 --- middle